 Ostrow, Matthew B. 2002.
 Wittgenstein's Tractatus.
 A Dialectical Interpretation.
 Cambridge: Cambridge University Press.

 Page, James.
 1997.
-"Unconfigured Tractarian Objects."
+"Unconfigured Tractarian objects."
 Philosophical Investigations no. 20:39-50.

 According to Wittgenstein's Tractatus, the world consists of atomic objects arranged in various configurations and the ways the

 world might be are determined by the ways these objects can be configured.
 I question whether these very objects can be unconfigured as well.
 Black and Fogelin

 configured, while Fogelin is committed to the view that they cannot.
 I think Black is right and my aim is to show why."

 Pears, David Francis.
 1970.
 Wittgenstein.
 New York: Viking Press.

 ———.
 1972.
-"The Ontology of the Tractatus."
+"The ontology of the Tractatus."
 Teorema:49-58.

 The article is concerned with the status of the ontology of the Tractatus.
 In it I argue 1) that, although the ontology of the

 Tractatus is a metaphysic of language like Kant's metaphysic of experience, it is supposed to set the standard of objectivity, and to yield the

 because it expressed too narrow a view of the possible forms that language may take.
 The article is an attempt to establish in what way Wittgenstein's later

 philosophy is more anthropocentric than his early philosophy."

 ———.
 1977.
-"The Relation between Wittgenstein's Picture Theory of Propositions and Russell's Theories of Judgement."
-The Philosophical Review no. 86:177-196.
+"The relation between Wittgenstein's picture theory of propositions and Russell's theories of judgement."
+The

 ———.
 1987.
 The False Prison.
 A Study of the Development of Wittgenstein's Philosophy.
 Oxford: Clarendon Press.